Airline Safety Rates

-SkyWest Airlines provides safe, reliable air travel for approximately two million people each month to destinations throughout North America.
+SkyWest Airlines provides safe, reliable air travel for approximately 2.5 million people each month to destinations throughout North America.

 SkyWest flight crews are some of the most experienced and thoroughly trained in the entire airline industry.
 Each new SkyWest pilot averages 3,000 to 4,000 hours of flight time, including many who have more than 10,000 hours of flight time.